LimeChain/subsembly/README.md

     │
     └───runtime    <--- Runtime API entries && defined types
     |
-    └───frame      <--- Contains Executive and System modules used for orchestrating Runtime │
+    └───frame      <--- Contains Executive and System modules used for orchestrating

+    cli/           <--- Contains source code of the Subsembly CLI

+    runtime/
+    │
     └───pallets    <--- Subsembly pallets include in Runtime